 This can be tricky.
 There are situations where it makes sense to have the same contact listed in two different audiences.
 Maybe the two lists operate completely independently of each other, and it makes sense for the contact to be subscribed to both.
 For example, maybe you split up the B2B and B2C sides of your business.

 But, there are also situations where you wouldn’t want the same contact to be listed twice in different audiences.
-Mailchimp recommends working from a single audience and using tags or groups to organize your contacts because working with multiple audiences is more complicated to manage and can have unintended consequences — and deduplicating contacts is a good example of that.
+Mailchimp recommends working from a single audience, also known as a primary audience and using tags or groups to organize your contacts because working with multiple audiences is more complicated to manage and can have unintended consequences — and deduplicating contacts is a good example of that.

 In doing that, you can ensure that Mailchimp’s default deduplication features are catching the maximum number of duplicates, and avoid having to import your contacts multiple times for each audience or manually sift through different audiences and identify duplicate records by hand.